tngos17/Network-Science/Data Import.md

+# Data Importation

-# Download the HIKARI 2021 Dataset from here: https://zenodo.org/records/6463389
+Download the HIKARI 2021 Dataset from here: https://zenodo.org/records/6463389

 You will want the `ALLFLOWMETER_HIKARI2021.csv` and not the `.pcap` files although we will be taking a look at them later.